stashed/docs/docs/guides/platforms/eks-irsa/index.md

        --approve
 ```

-This command will create an IAM role with the `bucket-accessor` policy attaced and a service account `bucket-acessor-ksa` annotated with that IAM role in the demo namespace.
+This command will create a IAM role with the `bucket-accessor` policy attaced and a service account `bucket-acessor-ksa` annotated with that IAM role in the demo namespace.
 We will use the service account in the `BackupConfiguration` and `RestoreSession` to enable backup and restore using IRSA.

 ## Backup